bustardcelly/flood-pi/README.md

 Follow the instructions described here: [http://www.raspberrypi-spy.co.uk/2013/10/analogue-sensors-on-the-raspberry-pi-using-an-mcp3008/](http://www.raspberrypi-spy.co.uk/2013/10/analogue-sensors-on-the-raspberry-pi-using-an-mcp3008/)

 __Actually had to follow instruction for local install of spidev - the one from pip isn't recognized for some reason__

+Set-Up WiFi Adapter
+---
+The [Edimax WiFi Adapter](http://www.edimax.com/edimax/merchandise/merchandise_detail/data/edimax/global/wireless_adapters_n150/ew-7811un) was used in this project.

+I set up VNC on my pi, and used the __WiFi Config__ program pre-installed on wheezy, as described [here](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-3-network-setup/setting-up-wifi-with-raspbian).

 Install
 ---